SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp04-Tutor.md

   143600 Ns
   ```

-  - N denotes the number and size of matrices to be solved.
-The larger the matrix size N, the larger the percentage of effective computation, and the higher the system's floating-point processing performance.
+  - `N` denotes the number and size of matrices to be solved.
+The larger the matrix size `N`, the larger the percentage of effective computation, and the higher the system's floating-point processing performance.
 However, the larger matrix size will result in more memory consumption, and if the system's actual memory space is insufficient, the use of cache will be significantly reduced the performance.

-  - It is optimal for the matrix to occupy about **80% of the total system memory**, i.e., N × N × 8 = total system memory × 80% (**where total memory is in bytes**).
+  - It is optimal for the matrix to occupy about **80% of the total system memory**, i.e., `N` × `N` × 8 = total system memory × 80% (**where total memory is in bytes**).

   - To check system memory in bytes: `free -b`.